What is an Emotional Support Animal?

 1. Pediatric patients with various forms of cancer and undergoing chemotherapy, children aged 3-12 years, and their parents/guardians who receive animal assisted therapy will experience less distress throughout the course of their treatment than patients who do not receive AAT.

 2. Participating therapy dogs will exhibit minimal distress over the course of the CCC study.
+If you are seeking professional help to cure anxiety please checkout this link physician for anxiety treatment.

 Methods for Testing Animal Assisted Therapy